 Prepare to spend ££ on food and drink

-Spending the day lapping up the luxury at La Mamounia can still get a bit expensive.
-You’ll definitely need to bring extra money for food and drinks by the pool.
+Spending the day lapping up the luxury at La Mamounia can be a bit expensive.
+You may want to bring extra money for food and drinks by the pool.
 Just to give you an idea, an iced coffee cost approximately £10.

 A lot of day visitors to La Mamounia get carried away with the pools (understandably), but there is so much more to explore in the beautiful grounds.
 The hotel is fairly open to explore too once you’re inside and you can wander around all the floors upstairs too.
 The gardens are expansive, with tennis courts, immaculate flower beds and lawns, and beautiful terraces to relax in.
 It’s easy to forget about all the hustle and bustle outside the garden walls!
 La Mamounia is a true haven!